 As you can see, even actors with Academy Awards or hit TV shows can be the victim of medical malpractice.
 Medical mistakes and resulting injury can happen to anyone.

 If you or a loved one have suffered an injury or death in surgery, you may bring a lawsuit for damages.
-A plaintiff must show that the doctor failed to provide a reasonable standard of care; and that caused the patient suffered physical injury and/or financial losses from the negligence.
+A plaintiff must show that the doctor failed to provide a reasonable standard of care, and that caused the patient to suffer physical injury and/or financial losses from the negligence.

-For a free consultation with an experienced medical malpractice attorney in Michigan, contact Buchanan Firm.
+For a free consultation with an experienced injury attorney in Grand Rapids, contact Buchanan Firm.
 We can discuss your situation if you believe you’ve been injured as the result of a medical error.